puyo/rspec-subject_call/README.md

   let(:b) { double('b').as_null_object }

   describe '#query_command_side_effect' do
-    it 'is expected to return 1' do expect(a.query_command_side_effect).to eq(1)
+    it "is expected to return 1" do expect(a.query_command_side_effect).to eq(1)
     end

-    it 'is expected to update x' do expect { a.query_command_side_effect }.to change(a, :x)
+    it "is expected to update x" do expect { a.query_command_side_effect }.to change(a, :x)
     end

-    it 'is expected to call command on b' do expect(b).to receive(:command).once
+    it "is expected to call command on b" do expect(b).to receive(:command).once
       a.query_command_side_effect
     end